Are you looking to create your very own custom floor plan for your upcoming event on Remo?

 - Here is a super useful article about some other ways you can optimize your SVG file

-- Here are some tips to reducing file size you can keep a note of as you design:
+- Here are some tips for reducing file size you can keep a note of as you design:

 - Please ensure you share your custom floor plan with us at least 7 days before your event, if it’s less than that we cannot guarantee your floor plan will be fully functional during your event